3D CT Scanning

 Automotive Oil Filter Quality Study

 In this example, 3D CT scanning of an automotive oil filter from a major manufacturer was done to examine its production quality.
 Color-coding is used to differentiate areas of different density or thickness, and section planes allows examination of internal features.
-3D CT scanning helps production quality assurance teams better understand the variances present in manufacturing systems, resulting in better process control.
+This helped production quality assurance teams better understand the variances present in manufacturing systems, resulting in better process control.